 Like your typical shounen anime, this one has its moments of humor and moments of seriousness.
 Think of Blue Exorcist (Ao no Exorcist) – in some moments Rin’s being a goofball and pissing off Yukio, and later there’s blood everywhere while he’s being sacrificed trying to summon Satan.
 Food Wars! is certainly not as dark: it’s got a good balance going.

-The protagonist, Soma-kun, is a likable lead that can sometimes be a goofball and over-confident, but he’s really badass.
+The protagonist, Soma-kun, is a likable lead that can sometimes be a goofball and over-confident, but he’s really ingenious.
 That’s what’s great about Soma – people think he’s just overconfident, but then he does his thing and proves everyone wrong.
 It’s like rooting for the underdog that you secretly know is going to kick butt and win.
 It’s really satisfying to watch.

 The Supporting Characters